Biophysical characterization of a riboflavin-conjugated dendrimer platform for targeted drug delivery

 The present study describes the biophysical characterization of generation-five poly(amidoamine) (PAMAM) dendrimers conjugated with riboflavin (RF) as a cancer-targeting platform.
 Two new series of dendrimers were designed, each presenting the riboflavin ligand attached at a different site (isoalloxazine at N-3 and d-ribose at N-10) and at varying ligand valency.
 Isothermal titration calorimetry (ITC) and differential scanning calorimetry (DSC) were used to determine the binding activity for riboflavin binding protein (RfBP) in a cell-free solution.
 The ITC data shows dendrimer conjugates have K D values of ≥465 nM on a riboflavin basis, an affinity ∼93-fold lower than that of free riboflavin.
 The N-3 series showed greater binding affinity in comparison with the N-10 series.
 Notably, the affinity is inversely correlated with ligand valency.
 These findings are also corroborated by DSC, where greater protein-conjugate stability is achieved with the N-3 series and at lower ligand valency. © 2011 American Chemical Society.

 Witte, Amanda B.; Timmer, Christine M.; Gam, Jeremy J.; and Choi, Seok Ki, "Biophysical characterization of a riboflavin-conjugated dendrimer platform for targeted drug delivery" (2012).
-University Faculty Publications.
+University Faculty Publications and Creative Works.
 352.